Causal-Adapter: Taming Text-to-Image Diffusion for Faithful Counterfactual Generation

 \section{Introduction}

-Answering counterfactual questions~(\textit{e.g.} inferring what an event would have happened under an alternative action) requires understanding the cause–effect relationships among variables and performing hypothetical reasoning~\citep{pearl2009causality,scholkopf2021toward,weinberg2024causality}. ~Classical generative models typically tackle counterfactual-style tasks such as image editing or style transfer in a non-causal manner, whereas subsequent work augments such models with explicit structural causal models (SCMs) to implement \textit{abduction–action–prediction}~\citep{pearl2013structural,pawlowski2020deep,pmlr-v202-de-sousa-ribeiro23a}.
-This design drives advances in counterfactual image generation (Figure~\ref{fig:ctf_generate}) by enforcing edits consistent with an implied causal graph which enables critical domain-specific counterfactual generation applications, such as simulating medical images with fine-grained anatomical changes associated with aging or disease progression to improve clinical interpretation~\citep{starck2025diff}.
+Answering counterfactual questions~(\textit{e.g.} inferring what an event would have happened under an alternative action) requires understanding the cause–effect relationships among variables and performing hypothetical reasoning~\citep{pearl2009causality,scholkopf2021toward,weinberg2024causality}. ~Classical generative models typically tackle counterfactual-style tasks such as image editing or style transfer in a non-causal perspective. \textbf{Taking a pre-defined causal graph and semantic attributes as standard inputs}, subsequent work augments such models with explicit structural causal models (SCMs) to implement \textit{abduction–action–prediction}~\citep{pearl2013structural,pawlowski2020deep,pmlr-v202-de-sousa-ribeiro23a,komanduri2024causal,rasal2025diffusion}.
+This design drives advances in counterfactual image generation (Figure~\ref{fig:ctf_generate}) by enforcing edits consistent with a causal graph which enables critical domain-specific counterfactual generation applications, such as simulating medical images with fine-grained anatomical changes associated with aging or disease progression to improve clinical interpretation~\citep{starck2025diff}.
 Faithful counterfactual generation remains challenging, as real-world attributes are often causally entangled (\textit{e.g.}, only males can grow beards).
 This entanglement complicates disentangling factors and generalizing edits, making it nontrivial to ensure that interventions yield the intended visual effect while keeping non-intervened attributes invariant and preserving identity-specific details~\citep{komanduri2023identifiable}.

 \textbf{Counterfactual Image Generation.}~Early approaches modeled counterfactual image generation using normalizing flows~\citep{papamakarios2021normalizing,winkler2019learning}, variational autoencoders (VAEs)~\citep{kingma2013auto,yang2021causalvae}, hierarchical VAEs~\citep{vahdat2020nvae,pmlr-v202-de-sousa-ribeiro23a}, and generative adversarial networks (GANs)~\citep{goodfellow2014generative,kocaoglu2017causalgan}, and encouraged attribute disentanglement through variational objectives~\citep{higgins2017beta}.
 However, variational optimization inevitably introduces uncertainty into the latent space, which can lead to posterior collapse of meaningful factors, creating a trade-off between image fidelity and controllable attribute manipulation (Figure~\ref{fig:key_comparison}a).
 Recent works integrate diffusion models with the SCM, capitalizing on its high perceptual quality to explore counterfactual identifiability~\citep{sanchez2022diffusion,rasal2025diffusion,komanduri2024causal,pan2024counterfactual,xia2025decoupled}.
 Despite domain-specific tuning, previous approaches perform disentanglement only in auxiliary encoders, which has limited effect on diffusion latents and leads to incomplete disentanglement (Figure~\ref{fig:key_comparison}b and c).
 This makes models prone to spurious correlations, where target factor interventions often cause unintended changes in non-intervened attributes.